Mizo people: Chin Hills

 The Mizos arrived in the Chin Hills around the 13th century in successive migratory waves.
 Their movement southward has been linked to the expansion of Tai-Shan states (Tagaung, Mogaung, Mohnyin, Wuntho, Homalin, Kale, Bahmo, Putai and Khamti), as well as a joint Manipuri invasion of the Kabaw Valley with the Pong kingdom.
 The rugged highland terrain limited large urban settlements, leading to the formation of small, distinct village communities with unique socio-cultural identities.
 Over time, the lack of communication between settlements led to the emergence of different dialects, clothing styles, and customs.
 The ancestors of the Mizos split into two groups.
 One group passed the tributary of the Chindwin River and established Didim (Tiddim).
 The tribes in this first group consist of Meitei, Ralleng, Mirawng, Thado, Paihtê, Zo and others to settle on the southern borders of Manipur.
 The second group moved to the southeastern side.
 The group halted at Thang Tlang, where tribes such as Ngon, Lente, Tlaichhun and Zagiat settled down.
 The rest of the second group continued where the tribes of Laizo, Zauhan, Khuangli and Thlan Rawng settled on the southern side of Lêntlang.
-Mattu and Mara tribes settled in the southern corner neighbours the tribes of the Arakan Hills.
+Mattu and Mara tribes settled in the southern corner, neighbours of the tribes of the Arakan Hills.

 In tracing the migration of the tribes, Zawla purports that there were three stages.
 The tribes originally halted at Lêntlang or Imbuk Tlang.
 The tribes then moved south towards the Tiddim area and further south towards Falam.
-The Suktê and the Siyin tribes of Falam forced the tribes to halt further migrations, as a result the Mizos crossed the Manipur river and occupied Lêngtlang.
-It is estimated the Mizos lived in Lêntlang within a range of 200–400 years according to varying historians.
+The Suktê and the Siyin tribes of Falam forced the tribes to halt further migrations; as a result, the Mizos crossed the Manipur river and occupied Lêngtlang.
+It is estimated that the Mizos lived in Lêntlang within a range of 200–400 years according to varying historians.

 Seipui, one of the chiefdoms that lasted till the 1700s, was strategically located with natural defenses and year-round water sources.
-It was 20 miles west from Falam and contained ancient stone monuments, speculated to have been erected by the Lusei clan of the Mizo people.
+It was 20 miles west of Falam and contained ancient stone monuments, speculated to have been erected by the Lusei clan of the Mizo people.
 In regard to prominent settlements in the Chin Hills, the Lusei tribes mainly settled at Seipui and Khawkâwk.
 The Râlte settled at Suaipui and Saihmun.
 The Chawngthu clan settled Sânzawl and Bochung.
 The Khiangtê at Pelpawl, Bêlmual and Lungchhuan.
 The Hauhnâr, Chuaungo and Chauhâng settled in the Hauhnar hills.
 The Ngêntê, Puntê and Partê at Chawnghawih and Sialllam.
 The Pautu and Khawlring settled in the namesake locations of the Pautu Hills and Khawlring Hills.

 By the late 16th century, the Luseis at Seipui engaged in conflict with tribes who resided east of the Manipur River.
 These wars led to the capture of Chhuahlawma, a Paihtê warrior.
 Chhuahlawma was adopted by his captors and given a wife.
 His son, Zahmuaka, would later become the first Lusei chief, marking the beginning of Lusei chieftainship in Mizo history.